tttor/ctrl-foundation/method/policy-based/actor-baseline/ppo_schulman_2017.md

     *  alternate between sampling data from the policy and performing several epochs of optimization on the sampled data
   * with clipped probability ratios,
     * which forms a pessimistic estimate (i.e., lower bound) of the performance of the policy.
+    * why clipped?
-    * why clipped? ans: based on empirical experiment
+      * based on empirical experiment
         > Our experiments compare the performance of various different versions of the surrogate objective, and find that the version with the clipped probability ratios performs best.
+      * Without a constraint, maximization of L CPI would lead to an excessively large policy update (L CPI: loss with corservative policy iteration)

 ## result
 * PPO > TRPO